Skip to Content

 osum Albania

-Embarking on this island escapade isn’t as complex as cracking the Da Vinci code.
-From Berat, the ‘City of Thousand Windows’, it’s a scenic boat or kayak ride down the Osum River.
-As you glide, soak in the canyon’s grandeur and maybe pen a poem or two—Osum Island has that inspiring touch.
+Embarking on this island escapade starts at Berat, the ‘City of Thousand Windows’, from where you take a boat or kayak ride down the Osum River.

 Tongo